 Early Origins of the Cales family

-Another 275 words (20 lines of text) covering the years 1654, 1796 and 1864 are included under the topic Early Cales History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cales research.
+Another 138 words (10 lines of text) covering the years 1654, 1796 and 1864 are included under the topic Early Cales History in all our PDF Extended History products and printed products wherever possible.

 Cales Spelling Variations

 Individual scribes in the Ireland during the Middle Ages would often record a person's name various ways.
 How the name was recorded depended on what that particular scribe believed the proper spelling for the name pronounced to him was.
 Spelling variations revealed in the search for the origin of the Cales family name include Cahill, O'Cahill, Kahill, Cawhill, Cahille, Cahil, Cahaly, Cahell, Cahel, Caughell, Kahil, Kahel, Caill, Cail and many more.

 Early Notables of the Cales family (pre 1700)

 Notable among the family name at this time was Flan O'Cahill, martyred in 938; Daniel O'Cahill, brother of Bogh O'Cahill, chief of the Clan, forfeited under the...